-You will be required to complete a minimum of 5 days school-based experience prior to commencing the course.
+It is advisable to gain school-based experience prior to commencing the course.

 You will be required to submit a 300 word personal statement expressing your reasons for applying to teach and how your experiences, personal skills and attributes will equip you to become an effective teacher.

 You will be required to provide the names of 2 referees; one of which should ideally be an academic reference from your first degree university and one from a personal referee who can testify to your character, personal attributes and qualities.